ballesterogh/algorithmic-collusion-IJIO-replication-code/README.md

 # Replication Package for Algorithmic Collusion under Stochastic Costs: User's Guide

+This repository contains the replication code for: Ballestero, G. (2026).
+Algorithmic collusion under sequential pricing and stochastic costs.
+International Journal of Industrial Organization, 106, 103281.

 This README was prepared following the guidelines of the International Journal of Industrial Organization Data Editor.
 Last updated: 2 March 2026

 For questions about this replication package, please contact Gonzalo Ballestero (Pennsylvania State University) at gballestero@psu.edu.